tedneward/Research/content/reading/langdev/index.md

 Video - [Creating a domain specific language for .NET Application](https://www.youtube.com/watch?app=desktop&v=64x29FGaoK4)

 Presentation - [Write your own domain specific language with F#](https://www.youtube.com/watch?app=desktop&v=NoGyFQ99NgY)

+Kaleidoscope: [Implementing a language with LLVM in CSharp](https://ice1000.org/llvm-cs/en/CSharpLangImpl01/): "By the end of the tutorial, we’ll have written a bit less than 1000 lines of non-comment, non-blank, lines of code.
+With this small amount of code, we’ll have built up a very reasonable compiler for a non-trivial language including a hand-written lexer, parser, AST, as well as code generation support with a JIT compiler.
+While other systems may have interesting “hello world” tutorials, I think the breadth of this tutorial is a great testament to the strengths of LLVM and why you should consider it if you’re interested in language or compiler design."

 ---